-Law and Society/ Criminology, Social and Cultural Theory, Sociology of Knowledge and Culture, Political Philosophies of Law and Justice
+Law and Society, Historical Methods, Social and Cultural Theory, Sociology of Knowledge and Culture, Political Philosophies of Law and Justice

 - Faculty Associate, Peter Wall Institute for Advanced Studies

 - Faculty Associate, Institute for Race, Gender, Sexuality, and Social Justice

 - Faculty Associate, Green College

 Colonial Legal History; Critical Theory, Race and Racism; Affect; Time and Temporality; Oceans and Maritime Worlds; Indigeneity and Migration; Colonial India and the Diaspora; Posthumanism

 The first meets at the interface of critical theory and legal history.
 To date, my work has aimed to write histories of indigenous dispossession and "Asiatic" migration (from China and India, in particular) as conjoined and entangled colonial legal processes that are central to the politics of settler colonialism, historically and in the contemporary moment.
 My first book, Colonial Proximities (2009), details legal encounters between aboriginal peoples, Chinese migrants, Europeans, and those enumerated as "mixed race" along Canada's west coast.
 The book considers how state racisms were produced and mobilized through land, law, and labour in sites of colonial re-settlement and offers a critical engagement with Foucault's conceptualization of biopolitics.